nas5w/typeofnan-javascript-quizzes/content/questions/object-keys-object-values/index.md

 <!-- explanation -->

-In this case, `Object.keys` is `[1, 2, 3]` and `Object.values` is `[1, 2, 3]`... _but_ they are both different objects in memory, so the equality comparison will return `false`.
+In this case, `Object.keys` converts the keys to be string `["1", "2", "3"]` and `Object.values` gives `[1, 2, 3]`.
+Even if the values turn out to be the same type, the two arrays are both different objects in memory, so the equality comparison will return `false`.
 You will see a lot of quiz questions here drilling into the concepts of object and array comparison!